5mehulhelp5/magento-category-content-management/README.md

 - Mass‑assign products to a category by SKU list (with simple positioning mode)
 - Truncate (clear) all product assignments from a category
 - Show product thumbnails in the Category › Products grid (Assign Products tab)
+- Attribute scope tooltip for category fields to preview per‑store overridden values

 These tools help merchandisers manage category data faster without leaving the category screen.

 ### Prerequisites
-- Magento Open Source/Adobe Commerce 2.4.x
+- Magento Open Source/Adobe Commerce >= 2.4.7
+or
+- Mage-OS >= 1.3
 - PHP 8.3 or 8.4 (per `composer.json`)
 - Admin role with access to `Catalog > Categories` (`Magento_Catalog::categories`)